API Reference/

 storage.startEncoding(fileId)

-Trigger HLS and DASH encoding for an uploaded video.
+Trigger HLS encoding (AES-128 encrypted) for an uploaded video.
 Pass the file_id returned by uploadDirect.
 Encoding runs asynchronously — poll getEncodingStatus for progress.

 fileIdstringThe file_id UUID returned by uploadDirect.